PhilipMcGaw/ROV---Cockpit/MASTER_CONTEXT.md

 - camera presentation;
 - navigation/HUD presentation;
 - access to recorded CSV files;
-- publication of operator commands to the configured NATS boundary.
+- publication of operator commands to the configured NATS boundary;
+- Cockpit-specific state;
+- configurable Views, Widgets, Actions, and layouts.

 Cockpit does **not** own physical actuator control or the robot's ultimate safety response.

 ### Control